-This article will deal with the different types of bow ties and how to work them into your wardrobe.
-If you’re interested in information on different types of ties, see our guide to neckwear.
+This article will deal with the different types of bow ties, how to work them into your wardrobe, and the best brands that sell bow ties:

 - How Bow Ties Should Fit